Trump says Putin again denied Russian meddling in 2016 election

 "They’re going to be in the same place," White House Press Secretary Sarah Huckabee Sanders told reporters en route to Vietnam.
 "Are they going to bump into each other and say hello?
 Certainly possible and likely."

-By the time Trump left Vietnam for his next stop in Hanoi, he and Putin had conversed on several occasions while at APEC.
+By the time Trump left Hanoi for his next stop in Hanoi, he and Putin had conversed on several occasions while at APEC.